An efficient multivariate volatility model for many assets: Abstract

 \section{Abstract}

 This paper develops a flexible and computationally efficient multivariate volatility model, which allows for dynamic conditional correlations and volatility spillover effects among financial assets.
 The new model has desirable properties such as identifiability and computational tractability for many assets.
 A sufficient condition of the strict stationarity is derived for the new process.
-Two quasi-maximum likelihood estimation methods are proposed for the new model with and without low-rank constraints on the coefficient matrices respectively, and the asymptotic properties for both estimators are established.
+Two quasi-maximum likelihood estimation methods are proposed for the new model with and without low-rank constraints on the coefficient matrices, respectively, and the asymptotic properties for both estimators are established.
 Moreover, a Bayesian information criterion with selection consistency is developed for order selection, and the testing for volatility spillover effects is carefully discussed.
-The finite sample performance of the proposed methods is evaluated in simulation studies for small and moderate dimensions.
-The usefulness of the new model and its inference tools is illustrated by two empirical examples for 5 stock markets and 17 industry portfolios, respectively.
+The finite sample performance of the proposed methodology is evaluated in simulation studies for small and moderate dimensions.
+Its usefulness and inference tools are illustrated by two empirical examples for 5 stock markets and 17 industry portfolios, respectively.

 {\it Keywords:} DCC, identifiability, multivariate GARCH, order selection, quasi-maximum likelihood estimation, stationarity.